 HPV is most commonly transmitted from skin-to-skin contact.
-That means certain strains can also be transmitted sexually, and contrary to popular belief, HPV isn’t just a concern for women.
-It affects both men and women whether they identify as straight, bisexual, transgender, gay, lesbian, or queer.
+That means certain strains can also be transmitted sexually.
+It affects all individuals, whether they identify as straight, bisexual, transgender, gay, lesbian, or queer.
 Because HPV is passed so easily just from skin-to-skin contact, condoms help, but they’re not foolproof.
 And it’s not passed just through genital-to-genital contact, either.
 Fingers and toys can also pass the virus to a partner.

 What are the symptoms of HPV?